 Most of the home has neutrals with turquoise accents so we continued that concept throughout the kitchen as well.
 Installations included mid-tone gray cabinetry, white countertops, a fun white herringbone backsplash and a warm light gray tile floor.
 To top it all off, all the lighting was upgraded - which makes all the difference.
 The pendants over the breakfast bar bring in some of the turquoise and swivel stools with wooden backs help warm up the space.

 After this project was complete, I asked Carla what she learned from the process as a client.
 As a designer, what is obvious to me is not always obvious to the client and admittedly I sometimes take that for granted.
-Carla's responses evolved into an 8 part series I created called Avoid Project Woes.
+Carla's responses evolved into a blog series I created called Avoid Project Woes.
 The series will be communicated as blog posts.
 The best way to follow is by joining our mailing list below.
 In the meantime, view all of the images from this project in our portfolio!

 All professional "after" photography by Plate 3